FaramarzKowsari/ai-api-playbook/README.md

 The software source code in this repository is released under the [MIT License](LICENSE).

-The unpublished infographic prompt manuscript and the future companion book are separate works, are not included in this repository, and are not covered by the repository’s MIT software license.
+The companion book included in the `book/` directory is a separate published work with its own DOI and Creative Commons Attribution 4.0 International License.
+It is not covered by the repository’s MIT software license.

 ---